krithiksharan13/A-Statistical-Investigation-of-the-Rehoming-Time-of-Shelter-Dogs-/README.md

 analysis, probability modelling, confidence intervals, and breed comparisons.

-The analysis focuses on three dog breeds: - Labrador Retriever\
+The analysis focuses on three dog breeds:

+- Labrador Retriever
-- Shih Tzu\
+- Shih Tzu
 - Staffordshire Bull Terrier

 The work is designed to be interpretable to readers with a background in